ScratchAddons/ScratchAddons/README.md

 Follow the installation instructions above to setup the extension.
 Please only submit pull requests for open issues and test your changes.

-We recommend Visual Studio Code as the code editor.
+We recommend using Visual Studio Code as the code editor.

 ### Translations